top of page

 mtn_eco_stoich.png

-From an ecological perspective, ice-dominated ecosystems place harsh controls on life including cold temperatures, limited nutrient availability, and often prolonged darkness due to snow cover for much of the year.
-Despite these limitations, glaciers and perennial snowfields still support diverse ecological communities.
-The availability and mass balance of key elements (carbon, nitrogen, phosphorus) are known to influence the population dynamics of organisms, and ultimately shape the structure and function of ecosystems worldwide.
-While considerable attention has been devoted to patterns of existing biodiversity in mountain cryosphere-influenced ecosystems, the ecological stoichiometry of these habitats has been less studied.
-In this review, we synthesized existing knowledge of ecological stoichiometry, nutrient availability, and food webs in the mountain cryosphere.
-Then we compared nutrient availability in mountain cryosphere habitats to comparable habitats on well-studied continental ice sheets.
-Finally, we discussed how ongoing climate warming will alter nutrient and trophic dynamics in mountain glacier-influenced ecosystems.
-Our review paper is published in open-access format at Frontiers in Ecology and Evolution!
+Ice-dominated ecosystems impose harsh constraints on life, including cold temperatures, limited nutrient availability, and prolonged darkness from persistent snow cover.
+Despite these limitations, glaciers and perennial snowfields support diverse ecological communities.
+The availability and mass balance of key elements (carbon, nitrogen, phosphorus) influence population dynamics and shape ecosystem structure and function worldwide.
+While considerable attention has focused on biodiversity patterns in mountain cryosphere-influenced ecosystems, their ecological stoichiometry remains relatively understudied.
+In a review paper, we synthesized existing knowledge of ecological stoichiometry, nutrient availability, and food webs in the mountain cryosphere; compared nutrient availability to similar habitats on well-studied continental ice sheets; and discussed how climate warming will alter nutrient and trophic dynamics in glacier-influenced mountain ecosystems.

 Understanding drivers of mountain lake phytoplankton across space and time